AlexMielke1988/ManyAnalysts/README.md

 If you are unsure whether you fulfill the criteria, you can fill this
 form:
 [https://forms.office.com/e/urCgLUyWv0](https://forms.office.com/e/urCgLUyWv0){.uri
-target="_blank"} If you would like us to periodically remind you that you had intended to participate in this study, you can also use the form.
+target="_blank" rel="noopener"} If you would like us to periodically remind you that you had intended to participate in this study, you can also use the form.

 ## The study